vuejs/eslint-plugin-vue/docs/rules/multiline-html-element-content-newline.md

     default `true`
 - `ignores` ... the configuration for element names to ignore line breaks style.
     default `["pre", "textarea"]`
-- `allowEmptyLine` ... if `true`, allow empty line.
-If disallow multiple empty lines, use [no-multiple-empty-lines] in combination.
+- `allowEmptyLines` ... if `true`, it allows empty lines around content.
+If you want to disallow multiple empty lines, use [no-multiple-empty-lines] in combination.
     default `false`

 ### `"ignores": ["VueComponent", "pre", "textarea"]`